Skip to content ↓

 Medical Room Procedures

 The Medical room is located in the main building underneath the stairs to the canteen.
-It is open daily, during break-times non-emergencies (for example, headaches, stomach aches, etc) students may attend without a permission slip.
+It is open daily; during break-times non-emergencies (for example, headaches, stomach aches, etc) students may attend without a permission slip.
 Unless students are receiving treatment or are waiting to be collected by a parent/carer, they will be asked to return to class at the end of break.

 Please note: If a student needs to be sent home the parent/carer will be contacted by a member of staff; students must not contact parents/carers themselves via mobile phone to request collection from school.